FarhanTausif/Internship-Hunt-Experience/README.md

 - **Star Coder 2024 FAQ:** [Sample questions from Star Coder 2024](https://www.scribd.com/document/748420219/FAQ-Sample-Question-Star-Coder-2024)
 - **Brain Station 23 Questions:** [A collection of questions from Brain Station 23 interviews](https://www.scribd.com/document/719031676/brain-station-23-question)

-### Company-Specific Preparation
+### Company-Specific Preparation (Most Important, Must Read before applying)
 - **Interview Questions Bangladesh:** [A collection of interview questions from Bangladeshi tech companies](https://tamimehsan.github.io/interview-questions-bangladesh/)

 ## Quick Tips
 - Start with the Blind 75 for algorithms and the Top SQL 50 for database practice.
-- Read the interview markdowns to see question formats and timelines.
+- Read the interview markdowns to get an idea of question formats and timelines.
 - Use the resume in `Sample_CV/` as a template and adapt it to each application.
+- Focus on company-specific preparation resources for targeted practice.
 ---

 If you find this repo helpful, please consider leaving a star on it — it helps me decide what to publish next.

 Thank you! ⭐